faddaful/pinterest-data-pipeline388/README.md

 ## Introduction

-Welcome to the Pinterest Data Pipeline project!
 This project is designed to extract, process, and analyze Pinterest data efficiently.
 The main aim of this project is to build a scalable and reliable data pipeline using modern data engineering tools and techniques.

 Through this project, you will learned how to:
 - Set up and configure AWS services